tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![Various information is highlighted on the Messages tab of the Results pane.](./media/ssms-query-results-messages-stastics-io.png "Compare the information")

+15. You are now down with the SqlServer2008 VM.

 ## Exercise 4: Setup Oracle 11g Express Edition

 Duration: 45 minutes